linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ```

 Each ISO is verified before booting so that you can be sure Live distros and
- installation media are not tammpered with, so this route is preferred when
+ installation media are not tampered with, so this route is preferred when
  available.
 You can also sign the ISO with your own key:

 ```shell